The Subtle Art of Creating a Minimalist Packing List for Females (And You’ll Still Be Photo Ready)

 I am gonna create a minimalist packing list for females that will actually help you pack less but still look good and maybe even better!

-Let’s stop with the nonsense and look at some minimalist packing tips that won’t result in random pedestrians throwing change in your Starbucks cup because they think you are homeless (I swear, using tips on packing light doesn’t mean that you have to look like a hobo).
+Let’s stop with the nonsense and look at some minimalist packing tips that won’t have strangers throwing change at you because they think you’re homeless.

 This post may contain affiliate links.
 Please see my disclosure for more information.
 As an Amazon Associate, I earn a small commission from qualifying purchases.